Boson sampling with ultracold atoms in a programmable optical lattice: Monte Carlo analysis of the Hong-Ou-Mandel experiment

 \section{Monte Carlo analysis of the Hong-Ou-Mandel experiment}

 In order to extract $\mathcal{P}_\text{bunch}$ from the experimental results, it is important to consider that atoms bunched in the same site cannot be directly detected by fluorescence imaging without losing them.
-In fact, measurements performed in our apparatus on bunched atoms show that with a probability $P_\text{LIC,0} = \SI{71 \pm 5}{\percent}$ no atom is left, while with a probability $\mathcal{P}_\text{LIC,1}=1-\mathcal{P}_\text{LIC,0}$ just a single atom is detected in the final fluorescence image as a consequence of light-induced collisions \cite{Schlosser:2001}.
-Hence, identical atoms lead to the detection of either zero or one atom, while distinguishable atoms are both detected if after the $\pi/2$ pulse they occupy different internal states.
+In fact, independent measurements performed in our apparatus on bunched atoms show that with a probability $P_\text{LIC,0} = \SI{71 \pm 5}{\percent}$ no atom is left, while with a probability $\mathcal{P}_\text{LIC,1}=1-\mathcal{P}_\text{LIC,0}$ just a single atom is detected in the final fluorescence image as a consequence of light-induced collisions \cite{Schlosser:2001}.
+Hence, identical atoms lead to the detection of either zero or one atom, while distinguishable atoms are both detected if after the Hong-Ou-Mandel $\pi/2$ pulse they occupy different internal states.
 Examples of the three possible outcomes with $0$, $1$ and $2$ atoms detected are shown in Fig.~\figref{fig3}{a}.

-To measure the single-atom survival probability $S$ we performed independent measurements similar to the HOM interference experiment outlined in the main text, omitting the microwave $\pi/2$ pulse.
-Without the microwave $\pi/2$ pulse $\mathcal{P}_\text{bunch}$=0 which enables a direct measurement of $S$.
-From this experiment we determine $S=\SI{84\pm 1}{\percent}$.
+To measure the single-atom survival probability $S$, we performed independent measurements similar to the Hong-Ou-Mandel interference experiment outlined in the main text, omitting the microwave $\pi/2$ pulse.
+Without the $\pi/2$ pulse, $\mathcal{P}_\text{bunch}$=0, independent of the quantum purity of the state, $\gamma$.
+From this calibration experiment, we can directly determine $S=\SI{84\pm 1}{\percent}$.
 The value of $S$ is limited by losses at the beginning of the transverse cooling process, which could be avoided in the future with an improved experimental procedure.

-We employ a Monte Carlo analysis to more rigorously analyze the measured statistical outcomes.
-Our Monte Carlo simulation mimics the experimental HOM interference sequence outlined in the main text.
+We employ a Monte Carlo analysis to more rigorously analyze the statistical outcomes recorded for the Hong-Ou-Mandel experimental sequence that is described in Sec.~\ref{HOMExpSect}.
 The Monte Carlo simulation uses the predetermined light-induced collision probability $\mathcal{P}_\text{LIC,0}$ and the single-atom survival probability $S$.
-Further input parameters are the indistinguishability of the two atoms, the addressing probability of the narrow bandwidth MW pulse, and the probability to successfully reconstruct the position of the atoms.
-We perform a nonlinear least-squares fit of the generated Monte Carlo events to the measured data to extract the underlying experimental parameters, yielding $\mathcal{P}_\text{bunch} = \SI{73 \pm 6}{\percent}$.
+Further input parameters are the bunching probability $\mathcal{P}_\text{bunch}$, the addressing probability of the narrow bandwidth MW pulse, and the probability to successfully reconstruct the position of the atoms.
+Using a nonlinear least squares regression, we fit the generated Monte Carlo events to the measured data to extract the underlying experimental parameters, yielding $\mathcal{P}_\text{bunch} = \SI{73 \pm 6}{\percent}$.